Part Nine: "Looking For Good Christian Men Who Have a Strong Interest in Boys..."

 Reading that sentence in the email from Mr. Gurganus stating that anyone who sent a child to this place must have been a "stingy horror" shed light on something that I hadn't thought about before-- that it was truly a horrible thing she did.
 Maybe back in 1930 people didn't realize that the "training school" was a train wreck, but it was.

 My father told my mother that he was sexually assaulted while incarcerated there.
 My half-sister, Leslie, told me that her mother, Joanne, said that Riley confided that he was gang raped at the Eastern Carolina School.
 This is something I've known for a while, most of my adult life, anyway.
 My father protected me from that part, he spoke about his time there to me, but not in detail.
+It was my mother that told me about the assaults.
 When I was a little girl, Dad called it "The Boy's Home at Rocky Mount" or he'd say, "I was sent to a boy's home by my grandmother."
-As a little girl, I imagined it to be like a farm where you went to do chores for a short while, where boys could reconsider what they did wrong, and maybe apologize and come home.
+As a kid, I imagined it to be like a farm where you went to do chores for a short while, where boys could reconsider what they did wrong, and maybe apologize and come home.

 Later in 2018, I wrote to Mr. Jerome again, and Mr. Gurganus wrote back with more details about the Shakespeare play performed by the inmates: